zaporojanmihai/WP-Repo-Manager/README.md

 A WordPress plugin that allows you to manage and automatically update private or public Git repositories directly from your WordPress admin dashboard.

-## Features

-- **Repository Management**: Add, edit, and delete Git repositories
-- **Multiple Repository Types**: Support for both plugins and themes
-- **Branch Selection**: Choose which branch to pull from for each repository
-- **Automatic Updates**: Pull the latest changes from your repositories with a single click
-- **Pull History**: Track all repository updates with detailed history and status indicators
-- **Secure**: Safely store and manage repository credentials
-- **User-Friendly Interface**: Clean, WordPress-native admin interface

 ## Installation

 1. Download the plugin zip file